 The interim unaudited condensed consolidated financial statements included herein have been prepared by Lowell Farms Inc. (the "Company" or "Lowell") pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC"), including the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with accounting principles generally accepted in the United States of America have been condensed or omitted.
-The interim unaudited condensed consolidated financial statements reflect, in the opinion of management, all adjustments necessarily include of the results that may be expected for other interim periods or the full fiscal year.
+The interim unaudited condensed consolidated financial statements reflect, in the opinion of management, all adjustments necessary (consisting only of normal recurring adjustments), to present a fair statement of results for the interim periods presented.
+The operating results for any interim period are not necessarily indicative of the results that may be expected for other interim periods or the full fiscal year.
 The accompanying interim unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto in the Company's Form 10 filed for the year ended December 31, 2020.
 There have been no material changes to our significant accounting policies as of and for the nine months ended September 30, 2021.